automerge/automerge-classic/INTERNALS.md

 need to store the highest sequence number we've seen for each actor ID.
 This mapping from actor ID to highest sequence number is called a *vector clock*.

+The vector clock is useful when two peers are communicating, and need to figure out which changes they need to send to each other in order to get in sync.
+If the peers send each other their vector clocks, each peer can see the highest sequence number for each actor that the other peer has seen; if it has any changes with higher sequence numbers, it sends those.
+See `src/connection.js` for an implementation of such a protocol.

+### Dependencies

-With our documents, one change sometimes depends on another.
+In our documents, one change sometimes depends on another.
 For example, if an item is first added and then removed, it doesn't make sense to try to apply the removal if you haven't already seen the addition (since you'd be trying to remove something that doesn't yet exist).
+This requires *causal ordering* of changes, which we implement by each change declaring its *dependencies*.

+Every change by actor *X* with sequence number *n* (with *n* > 1) implicitly depends on *X*'s change with sequence number *n* – 1.
+Moreover, assume that in between *X* generating change number *n* – 1 and change number *n*, *X* received a change from actor *Y* with sequence number *m*.
+In that case, *X*'s change *n* also declares an explicit dependency on *Y*'s change *m*.

-To keep track of these dependencies, every change includes the vector clock of the originating Automerge instance at the time when the local edit was made.
-Every other Automerge instance that wants to apply this change needs to check that the prior changes have already been applied; it can do this by checking that for all known actor IDs, the greatest sequence number it has already applied is no less than the sequence number in the change's vector clock.
-If the change depends on some other change that has not yet been seen, the change is buffered until the prerequisite change arrives.
-This ordering and buffering process is known as *causally ordered delivery* (because it ensures that everybody first sees the cause, then the effect, not the other way round).
+When any Automerge instance wants to apply a change that depends on another change, it ensures that the dependency is applied first.
+If it has not yet received the dependency, the dependent change is buffered until the prerequisite change arrives.
+This ordering and buffering process happens automatically, which means that you can pass changes to `Automerge.applyChanges()` in any order, and Automerge will take care of applying them in causal order.

 Change structure and operation types
 ------------------------------------

+**NB.
+This section describes the format used by the currently released version of Automerge (on the `master` branch).
+A new format is in development on the `performance` branch).**

-Every change is a JSON document with four properties:
+Every change is a JSON object with five properties:

 * `actor`: The actor ID on which the change originated (a UUID).
-* `clock`: The vector clock of the originating Automerge instance at the time the change was generated, represented as a map from actor IDs to sequence
+* `seq`: The sequence number of the change, starting with 1 for a given actor ID and proceeding as an incrementing sequence.
+* `deps`: The change's dependencies, represented as an object where keys are actor IDs and values are the highest sequence number seen from that actor:
-  numbers: `{[actorId1]: seq1, [actorId2]: seq2, ...}`.
-The entry for the actor
+  `{[actorId1]: seq1, [actorId2]: seq2, ...}`.
+The implicit dependency on
-  ID on which the change originated, i.e. `change.clock[change.actor]`, is the sequence number of this particular change.
+  sequence number `seq – 1` by the same `actor` need not be declared.
+Any dependency that is also a transitive dependency of another change need not be declared either.
 * `message`: An optional human-readable "commit message" that describes the change in a meaningful way.
 It is not interpreted by Automerge, only stored for introspection, debugging, undo, and similar purposes.
 * `ops`: An array of operations that are grouped into this change.

+Each operation acts on an object, which is identified by a UUID.
+There are four types of object: `map` (represented in the document as a JavaScript object), `list` (represented as a JavaScript array), `text` (represented as an instance of `Automerge.Text`), and `table` (represented as an instance of `Automerge.Table`).
+When processing operations, we mostly consider just `map` and `list` as object types, because `table` behaves almost like `map`, and `text` behaves almost like `list`.
+The root of an Automerge document has a special UUID that consists only of zeroes, and its type is always `map`.

+Note that `Automerge.Counter` and `Date` objects are not types of object for Automerge purposes, but rather datatypes of values (see documentation of the `set` operation).

-Each operation in the `ops` array is a JSON object.
+Each operation in the `ops` array of a change is a JSON object.
 Automerge currently uses the following types of operation:

 * `{ action: 'makeMap', obj: objectId }`